When searching for a white label backup platform there are many considerations to take into account

 2) your managed service will be at risk if there is no reseller support available.

-Getting your white label backup platform at a low cost is great…
+Getting your online backup solution at a low cost is great…

-…but it’s smarter to pay a fair licensing fee that includes unlimited free Support.
+…but it’s smarter to pay a fair licensing fee that includes unlimited stellar Support.

 3.)
 Is the Support team US-based?